Why do we need a new Main Library?

 What will the Center for Arts & History include?

-A community-based facility that invites residents and visitors to experience local history, art and culture through exhibitions, performances, presentations and workshops.
+A community-based facility that invites residents and visitors to experience local art, history and culture through exhibitions, performances, presentations and workshops.
+The Center will include:

 - Dedicated Cultural Information Center